jjyoon7/ToDoList/README.md

 3. checkToDo function - updating the localStorage based on the updated object state was challenging.
 Solved with filter function.

     1) Storing doneDo to doneDos array.
-    2) Delete the checked toDo: true obejct from the toDos key.
+    2) Delete the obejct from the toDos key when it has been checked and move to doneDoList.

 4. click event on button - Because there was an icon inside of a button, based on where you click, the event could not always find its target.
 The solution was simple, instead of event.target, used event.currentTarget